 The market for our work marketplace is characterized by rapid technological change, frequent product and service introductions and enhancements, changing customer demands, and evolving industry standards.
 For example, we have recently integrated generative artificial intelligence tools into our work marketplace aimed at improving customer experience and productivity.
 The introduction of offerings and services embodying new technologies can quickly make existing offerings and services obsolete and unmarketable.
 We invest substantial resources in researching and developing new offerings and services and enhancing our work marketplace by incorporating additional features, improving functionality, modernizing our technology, and adding other improvements to meet our customers' evolving demands in our increasingly highly competitive industry.
 The success of any enhancements or improvements to, or new features of, our work marketplace or any new offerings and services depends on several factors, including overall demand and market acceptance consistent with the intent of such offerings or services, competitive pricing, adequate quality testing, integration with new and existing technologies on our work marketplace and third-party partners' technologies, and timely completion.
-We cannot be sure that we will succeed in delivering enhancements or new features or any new offerings and services.
-Any enhancements or new features to our work marketplace or any new offerings and services may not achieve, and in the past certain features and offerings have not achieved, market acceptance, cost-effectiveness, or the intended effect.
+We cannot be sure that we will succeed in delivering enhancements or new features or any new offerings and services may not achieve, and in the past certain features and offerings have not achieved, market acceptance, cost-effectiveness, or the intended effect.
 In the past, we have experienced, and in the future we may experience, unintended negative effects, including reduced client spend, diminished fill rates for projects on our work marketplace, errors and disruptions on our work marketplace, and customer dissatisfaction from certain modifications to our offerings, services, and features.